fullstack-network/group-project-contest-1/README.md

 # Bike network location finder

+## What is this project

+This project is meant to be a teaching/learning tool for junior engineers and people that want to learn how to work in a team.

+It is simple enough to finish while also being complicated enough to be interesting and challenging.

+## Team size

 This project works best with 2-3 people.
 You will team up for the project as you wish.

 ## Project description